 Coleman and colleagues also study ways to reduce stress and improve psychological well-being for laboratory primates.
 For example, positive reinforcement training (PRT), a type of training in which subjects voluntarily cooperate with veterinary, husbandry and research procedures such as remaining still for blood draws or injections, reduces stress associated with these procedures.
 The Coleman lab found that PRT also reduces the occurrence of stereotypical behavior in rhesus macaques.
 However, not every animal benefits from such training, and there is a great deal of variation among individuals with respect to their ability to be trained.
 Temperament and environmental factors (such as the presence of a conspecific) can affect training success.
 This information can help us provide care for laboratory primates that is geared towards the individual, as opposed to using a one size fits all approach.

-Kristine Coleman is an affiliate assistant scientist in the Divisions of Reproductive & Developmental Sciences and Neuroscience.
+Kristine Coleman is a Research Assistant Professor in the Divisions of Reproductive & Developmental Sciences and Neuroscience.
 After receiving her BS in biology at the State University of New York at Stony Brook in 1988, she earned her Ph.D. in behavioral ecology from Binghamton University in 1995.
 She came to the ONPRC in 1996 as a postdoctoral fellow.
-She conducted behavioral endocrinology research at ONPRC and in the Department of Psychiatry at the University of Pittsburgh, and in 2001 returned to the Primate Center full time to oversee the Behavioral Services Unit in the Division of Animal Resources.
+She conducted behavioral endocrinology research at ONPRC and in the Department of Psychiatry at the University of Pittsburgh, and in 2001 returned to the Primate Center full time to oversee the Behavioral Services Unit in the Division of Comparative Medicine (DCM).

 See a full listing of Dr. Coleman's publications.